All comparisonsHabit Trackers

 Loop Habit Tracker

-TickTick fails first because habits are embedded inside a full task workspace with lists, projects, and extra navigation layers.
+TickTick fails first because it requires navigating a full task management workspace with lists and projects before habit tracking.

 Verdict